asdf-format/asdf/docs/asdf/using_extensions.rst

 When reading files with extension metadata, ASDF can check whether the required extensions are present before processing the file.
-If a required extension is not present, or if the wrong version of a package that provides an extension is installed, ASDF will issue a warning.
+If a required extension is not present, ASDF will issue a warning.

 It is possible to turn these warnings into errors by using the `strict_extension_check` parameter of `asdf.open`.
 If this parameter is set to